 There are many options for pull-up bars that can be installed indoors, but they take up a good chunk of time and may even be risky at times.
 Luckily, the Australian pull-up is not as demanding as its counterpart.

 The first step will be to find a bar about knee height.

 Next, get under the bar and use a grip according to what muscles you want to target.
-We go into more detail about muscles worked later on but you have two options: overhand or underhand.
+We go into more detail about what muscles do Australian pull ups work later on but you have two options: Overhand or Underhand.

 Using an overhand, wide grip will shift the focus of the exercise on your back, especially working wonders on the lats.
 The width should be slightly wider than the distance between your shoulders for maximum benefits.

 If you would rather go for an underhand grip, like in the case of chin-ups, the focus will be more on your arms and biceps.
 Go for a grip that is slightly narrower than your shoulder width for maximum effect.

 No one grip is better than the other, they just achieve different results.
 For optimal performance with your Australian pull-ups, you want to alternate between the two.